Christopher Ward Gets Slim: The Twelve 660 Cuts to the Chase

 Final Thoughts

-Taken together, the Twelve 660 feels like more than just another release on the Christopher Ward calendar.
-It’s a signal.
-The brand is doubling down on its reputation for value while flexing its design chops in categories it hasn’t fully owned before.
+I take this as a sign from Christopher Ward that the brand is doubling down on its reputation for value while flexing with innovation.
 First, they give U.S. collectors a break by rolling prices back down during a tumultuous time.
-Now, they wade into the two-hand dress watch arena with something lean, modern, and genuinely wearable.
-It’s not about breaking records or chasing bragging rights; it’s about proving that elegance doesn’t have to cost a fortune and that minimalism doesn’t have to be boring.
-If the standard Twelve was Christopher Ward in a bomber jacket, the 660 is the same guy showing up in a perfectly cut suit; still approachable, still confident, just a little sharper around the edges.
+Now, they wade into the two-hand dress watch pool with something lean, modern, and wearable.
+Elegance doesn’t have to be unattainable.
+If the standard Twelve was Christopher Ward in a bomber jacket, the 660 is the same guy sashaying down a red carpet.

 Above gallery photos provided by North American Brand Director, Mike Pearson